viamrobotics/docs/docs/services/data/_index.md

 ## Considerations

 - **Capturing too much data**: You can [use filtering to collect and sync only certain images](/how-tos/image-data/#use-filtering-to-collect-and-sync-only-certain-images) to capture data selectively.
-- **Rentention policy**: Set a `retention_policy` attribute in your [data capture configuration](#resource-data-capture-configuration) to avoid keeping data stored in the Viam cloud longer than a specified number of days.
+- **Rentention policy**: Set a `retention_policy` attribute in your [data capture configuration](#resource-data-capture-configuration) to avoid keeping data stored in the Viam Cloud longer than a specified number of days.
 - **Pausing sync**: You can pause cloud sync at any time by navigating to your machine's **CONFIGURE** tab and disabling **Syncing** for your [data management service](../).

   If you have captured data that you do not want to sync, delete the data on the machine before resuming cloud sync.